Black-Rider/Google-App-Script-Tutorials/README.md

 Appologies in Advance.
 <p>1- Macros1.txt File will get you a script of a Macro for Spreadsheet.
 Its a simple like Hello World Program or Script to get us Started.
 </p>
+<p>2- Logger.txt File has a basic script in which I have used .getActiveSpreadsheet() we can also use getActivesheet()</p>
+<p> and the logger is basically the Execution Log in its Editor or like a Output Screen or Window in Visual Studio
+<Note: Intellicense so far is quite good></p>